 Human tragedy on Maryland roadways is never as heart-rending as when a baby or young child is badly injured in a senseless traffic collision.
 As every parent dreads, injury to an innocent toddler or newborn can happen in an instant, especially on some of Maryland’s high-speed interstates and beltways.
 For mothers and fathers, grandparents and even driving-age siblings, the overseeing of young lives when operating a passenger car in heavy traffic is a serious and constant job.

-As drivers ourselves, the professional legal team at Lebowitz & Mzhen, LLC, understands the fears of parents all around the state.
+As drivers ourselves, the professional legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands the fears of parents all around the state.
 To be sure, while passenger car-related accidents present a substantial risk for young passengers, a collision involving a large commercial motor vehicle (CMV) often exceeds the menace of more common car-to-car impacts.
 With large 18-wheeled tractor-trailers, heavily laden box-type delivery trucks, and charter motor coaches plying Maryland’s highways and surface streets, the potential for serious injury or death is always present.